Motorslice dominates Steam: parkour and chainsaw at launch

 The chainsaw that paid the studio's rent 💸

 While other studios spend fortunes on fifteen-minute cinematics, Regular Studio invested in the essentials: a well-sharpened chainsaw and a pair of virtual parkour sneakers.
-The result is that players have set aside their 200-gig open-world games to run across concrete walls.
+The result is that players set aside their 200-gigabyte open-world games to run across concrete walls.
 And the best part: the studio is already planning the vacation they paid for in the first three hours of sales.
-The irony of the market.
+The ironies of the market.